 - Use a cellular phone, tablet, or any other electronic communication or entertainment device while operating a motor vehicle.

-- Carry more passengers than the number of seat belts in the vehicle, even in the presents of adult supervision.
+- Carry more passengers than the number of seat belts in the vehicle, even in the presence of adult supervision.

-- Drive a commercial motor vehicle, with a vehicle weight rating of 16,001 or more lbs, or a motorcycle (unless you have a motorcycle priviilege).
+- Drive a commercial motor vehicle, with a vehicle weight rating of 16,001 lbs or more, or a motorcycle.

 How to Move to the next step: Intermediate License?